jimhester/jimhester.com/content/contact/about-me.md

 I have lived in northeast Ohio for over 25 years and have long had an interest in computers and programming, starting with writing programs in BASIC on our family's IBM PS/1.
 I have also long had an interest in biology, particularly genetics.
-Combining my two interests led me to pursue Bioinformatics, where I worked at the Cleveland Clinic.
+Combining my two interests led me to pursue bioinformatics and a job as a Program Analyst at the the Cleveland Clinic.

 My [research at CCF](http://orcid.org/0000-0002-2739-7082) focused